 Travel Pant Materials

-Travel pants are typically made of a polyester or nylon blend, and many of the picks above have at least a small amount of built-in stretch via elastane/spandex.
-In parsing out the differences between the main fabrics, nylon is slightly more durable and softer than polyester, while the latter is a little less absorbent and quicker to dry, although the differences are relatively minor.
-Moving on to stretch, a higher percentage of elastane will result in a more flexible feel, which can be especially nice for women who tend to size their pants on the tighter side.
-The added “give” is also a real boon on long travel days, overnight flights, and mileage-heavy outings around town when comfort is the top priority.
-For reference, Lululemon’s Stretch High-Rise Jogger is the most elastane-heavy option on our list with a whopping 31%, while Columbia’s budget-friendly Anytime Outdoor Boot Cut Pants contain just 4% (and Kuhl’s Freeflex Dash leaves it out entirely, although the polyester build is still highly mobile).
+Many (but not all) travel-focused pants are made of a polyester or nylon blend, and most of the picks above have at least a small amount of built-in stretch via elastane or spandex.
+In parsing out the differences, nylon is slightly more durable and softer than polyester, while the latter is a little less absorbent and quicker to dry, although the differences are relatively minor.
+Some brands are also focusing on more natural fabrics such as cotton or hemp, though it's important to keep in mind that these materials aren't as water-resistant or quick to dry.
+Moving onto stretch, a higher percentage of elastane will result in a more flexible feel, which can be especially nice for anyone who tends to size their pants on the tighter side.
+The added “give” is also a boon on long travel days, overnight flights, and mileage-heavy outings around town when comfort is top priority.
+For reference, Vuori's Miles Jogger is the most elastane-heavy option on our list with a whopping 21%, while the Patagonia Cotton Essential Pants forgo stretch completely in lieu of all-organic cotton.

 Women's travel pants (slacklining in the Patagonia Happy Hike Studio Pants)

-Travel pants come in four main styles: joggers with elastic at the ankles for keeping the cuffs out of the way, leggings that offer the ultimate in mobility, ankle pants (also known as cropped pants) that ride a little lower than capris, and traditional straight-leg designs.
-Joggers are our preferred option due to their loose but tailored fit that’s highly comfortable and free-flowing (there’s a reason that seven of our 15 picks are joggers).
+Travel pants come in many styles: joggers with elastic at the ankles for keeping the cuffs out of the way, leggings that offer the ultimate in mobility, ankle pants (also known as cropped pants) that ride a little lower than capris, and traditional straight or wide-leg designs.
+Joggers are often our preferred option due to their loose but tailored fit that’s highly comfortable and free-flowing without feeling messy.
 Tights/leggings are the most form-fitting option and cross over best for activities like running or yoga but often have minimal storage (the Athleta Headlands Mid Rise is a notable exception with six zippered pockets).
-Next up, cropped pants like the Athleta Brooklyn Mid Rise Ankle Pant ride right above the ankle and often have flared cuffs for a relaxed but refined look and pairing with a wide range of footwear.
-Finally, straight-leg designs like the OR Ferrosi Transit, Patagonia Skyline Traveler, and Fjallraven High Coast are similarly versatile but cover more of the ankle than cropped pants.
+Next up, cropped pants like the Athleta Brooklyn Mid Rise ride right above the ankle and often have flared cuffs for a relaxed but refined look and pairing with a wide range of footwear.
+Finally, straight-leg designs like the OR Ferrosi Transit and Fjallraven High Coast are similarly versatile but cover more of the ankle than cropped pants.

 Women's travel pants (closeup of cuff designs)

 Waist design can have a sizable impact on overall comfort—nobody wants a rigid waistband and metal hardware digging into their stomach on long flights.
 For this reason, we strongly prefer travel pants that have wide elastic waistbands with few or no seams.
 In addition to leading the pack in all-day comfort, elastic waistbands also don’t get in the way under a hipbelt, which is an important feature whether you’re hauling a travel pack through the airport or wearing a daypack on a short hike or around-town adventure.
 We also appreciate when pants come with a drawcord—either internal or external—for dialing in fit at the waist while keeping bulk to an absolute minimum.
-Keep in mind that not all drawcords are created equal, however: The Lululemon Stretch High-Rise Jogger, for instance, has a noticeably thick and long external drawcord that many will opt to tuck in.
+But keep in mind that not all drawcords are created equal—we typically prefer a low-profile internal drawcord like what you get with the Prana Koen for a cleaner look and to avoid interference with the hipbelt on a backpack.

 Women's travel pants (sitting on float plane)

-At the other end of the spectrum are more traditional designs that comprise a button or snap and zipper-equipped fly.
-In general, these are far less comfortable than elastic waistbands for all-day wear—there’s a reason that only two pants on our list (the Patagonia Skyline Traveler and Fjallraven High Coast Lite) use this type of design.
-It’s true that the belt loops are nice for dressing the pants up, but the added hardware is a real downside for long travel days and pairing under a hipbelt.
-Finally, it's worth noting that Columbia's Anytime Outdoor Boot Cut Pants also boast a snap and zipper (along with an external drawcord) but forgo belt loops.
+At the other end of the spectrum are more traditional designs with a button or snap and zipper-equipped fly.
+In general, these are far less comfortable than elastic waistbands for all-day wear—there’s a reason that only two pants on our list (the Columbia Anytime Outdoor and Fjallraven High Coast Lite) use this type of design.
+It’s true that belt loops can be nice for dressing your pants up, but added hardware is a real downside for long travel days and pairing under a hipbelt.
+It's worth noting that Columbia Anytime boasts a snap and zipper (along with an external drawcord) but forgoes belt loops.

 Women's travel pants (waistband design)